vengaer/mull/docs/command-line/generated/mull-runner-cli-options.rst

 --strict		Enables Strict Mode: all warning messages are treated as fatal errors

+--allow-surviving	Do not treat surviving mutants as an error

 --no-test-output		Does not capture output from test runs

 --no-mutant-output		Does not capture output from mutant runs